A Unified Framework for Lifted Training and Inversion Approaches: Lifted training of neural networks

 \subsection{Lifted Bregman Training in the Unified Framework}

 The lifted Bregman training framework, introduced in~\cite{wang2023liftedtraining}, generalises the previously discussed MAC-QP and original lifted method by employing a more sophisticated penalty function based on (generalised) Bregman distances~\cite{bregman1967relaxation,kiwiel1997proximal}.
-This approach not only provides a rigorous mathematical foundation but also presents a significant practical advantage: it eliminates the need to differentiate the activation functions during training if paired with a suitable optimisation strategy.
+This approach not only provides a rigorous mathematical foundation but also presents a significant practical advantage: it eliminates the need to differentiate the activation functions during training if paired with a suitable optimisation strategy, thereby simplifying the resulting optimisation procedure and its gradient computations.

 The framework is specifically designed for activation functions $\boldsymbol{\sigma}$ that are proximal maps.
-This class of functions is extensive (cf.~\cite{zhang2017convergence,li2019lifted,combettes2020deep,hasannasab2020parseval}) and includes many common activations like the ReLU (cf. \cite{nair2010rectified}), soft-thresholding, the hyperbolic tangent and even the softmax function, each corresponding to a specific choice of $\Psi$ (see \cite[Example 1]{wang2023liftedtraining}).
+This class of functions is extensive (cf.~\cite{zhang2017convergence,li2019lifted,combettes2020deep,hasannasab2020parseval}) and includes many common activations like the ReLU (cf. \cite{nair2010rectified}), soft-thresholding, the hyperbolic tangent and even the softmax function, each corresponding to a specific choice of $\Psi$.
+Here we present three examples of activation functions and their corresponding potentials $\Psi$ (see \cite[Example 1]{wang2023liftedtraining}).
+The first example is the classical ReLU activation function:

+The second example we present is the soft-thresholding activation function where the $\Psi$ is a positive multiple of the one-norm: